Which is the Highest Dam in India?

 - Water Zorbing: the terrific experience of walking on water inside a giant, transparent, plastic ball is a thrilling activity you can take part in at Tehri.

-- Parasailing: Parasailing, also called Parakiting, is an activity in which a person is towed behind a motorboat while being attached to a parachute.
+- Parasailing: Parasailing or Parakiting, is an activity in which a person is towed behind a motorboat while being attached to a parachute.

 1. Bhakra Nangal Dam